Hannah Locklear | February 21, 2025

 The hospital may end up selling the medical debt to a debt collection agency if the debt is extremely overdue.
 The collection agency usually purchases these overdue medical accounts for less than the amount due.
 You might be tempted to ignore a collection agency you don't recognize when they contact you about a past due medical bill.
 Be careful; collection agencies purchase medical debts often.

-Basically, a debt collection company will offer the hospital a discounted amount to purchase your delinquent account.
+Basically, a debt collection company can purchase your debt portfolio at a discounted rate to acquire the rights to collect on it.
 Once acquired, the company will then do all they can to try and recover on the outstanding medical debt.
 You might even notice your credit score decrease when the agency reports the debt to the credit bureaus.

 The debt collection agency will likely try, on multiple occasions, to contact you.
 If you do not pay, then the debt collection company will probably escalate the matter to a lawsuit.
 Here's everything you need to know about responding to a medical debt lawsuit.